Product marketing. Product documentation.

 Actionable tip: Serve your customers educational documentation at strategic times to help them get more out of your service.
 Perhaps create a weekly tradition of sending out one knowledge base post a week, structured according to a theme.

 Existing customers can be sensitive about being taken for granted, so consistently producing helpful documentation to support your product is one way to boost loyalty.
-You’re showing you can and not just pouring the majority of your resources into shiny new product marketing.
+You’re showing you care about your existing customers instead of just pouring the majority of your resources into shiny new product marketing.

 SEO benefits of product documentation

-Aside from the warm fuzzies you’ll give your customers with great documentation, it also has a tangible impact on your SEO strategy.
-Check out our comprehensive post onknowledge base SEO.
+Aside from the warm fuzzies you’ll give your customers with great documentation, it also has a tangible impact on your knowledge base SEO strategy.

 The idea behind content marketing is for your content to look natural, and blend in with the user’s environment.
 This means no hard sell, but simply providing content that helps users with their problems.
 SEO is the engine behind content marketing, ensuring a steady stream of traffic sees your content.

-For product documentation to be used for content marketing, you’ll need to make sure your knowledge base is public rather than private – indexable by search engines rather than sitting behind a gate.
-It must be formatted for SEO using keywords, interlinking and metadata.
-We explain all this and more in our knowledge base SEO post.
+To use product documentation for content marketing, you’ll need to make sure your knowledge base is public rather than private – indexable by search engines rather than sitting behind a gate.
+You must format it for SEO using keywords, interlinking, and metadata.

 One example of a company using product documentation for marketing really well is Shopify.
-They have optimized their documentation for search using long-tail keywords for topic like ’email marketing list’.
+They have optimized their documentation for search using long-tail keywords for topics like ’email marketing list’.

 An Example Google Search

-We type in ‘how to build a email marketing list‘ in the search bar of Google.
+We type in ‘how to build an email marketing list‘ in the search bar of Google.

 Then we click on one of the results that appear on the first page – Shopify’s guide on how to build and grow an email list.

-This takes us to their comprehensive guide on every aspect of growing an email list, which relates to using their software but is also relevant for non-customer.
+This takes us to their comprehensive guide on every aspect of growing an email list, which relates to using their software but is also relevant for non-customers.